vanokhin/admin-bar-edit-links-for-gravity-forms/readme.txt

 == Description ==

 Un-official add-on for [Gravity Forms](http://www.gravityforms.com/).

-Adds "Edit GForm" link to Admin Bar on pages with Gravity Forms shortcodes
+Adds "Edit GForm" link to Admin Bar on pages with Gravity Forms shortcodes.

 Multiple forms on same page are also supported.